 1. Hiking the Inca Trail is the only way to get to Machu Picchu.

-Thousands of travelers visit Machu Picchu every day, and only a fraction of these visitors got there via the Inca Trail.
-After hiking for four days through sparsely populated mountains, many Inca Trail hikers are surprised to find a small but bustling modern town at the base of the mountain, complete with a crowded train station.
+Thousands of travelers hike Machu Picchu's Inca Trail tours every day, and only a fraction of these visitors got there via hiking the Inca Trail.
+After hiking the trail for four days through sparsely populated mountains, many Inca Trail hikers are surprised to find a small but bustling modern town at the base of the mountain, complete with a crowded train station.
 The Peruvian train system is extensive, and has been shuttling travelers to the base of Machu Picchu mountain from the Sacred Valley for years.

 In fact, a huge portion of our travelers opt to skip the Inca Trail altogether, and instead hike one of the many alternate treks available throughout the Sacred Valley.
 These treks enjoy less human traffic, unique Inca sites, and more flexibility as they are not closely regulated by the Ministry of Culture.